Exploring Gender-Based Violence and Reproductive Health Access in Crisis

 Case Study 4: Global Disruptions in Contraceptive Access.
 The COVID-19 pandemic led to a significant decline in contraceptive access globally, with anticipated shortages and increased unintended pregnancies.
 Evaluate the impact on women’s health and propose strategies to mitigate such disruptions in future health emergencies.

-Disruptions in Abortion Services During COVID-19
+Illustrations of Disruption in Abortion Services During COVID-19

 The COVID-19 lockdown in India severely impacted access to safe abortions, as illustrated by the story of Kiran, a 20-year-old college student in Delhi.
 Kiran, who found out she was pregnant in May 2020, initially tried to terminate the pregnancy using abortion pills, but they were ineffective.
 As her only option was a surgical abortion, Kiran faced significant challenges due to the lockdown, which restricted travel and limited hospital services to essential care only.
-Despite contraception and abortion being classified as essential, many hospitals shut down outpatient departments and cancelled elective surgeries, complicating access to reproductive health services.
+Despite contraception and abortion being classified as essential, many hospitals shut down outpatient departments and cancelled elective surgeries, complicating access to reproductive health services (Rao, 2020).

 Kiran’s struggle is part of a broader issue, as research indicates that the lockdown compromised an estimated 1.85 million abortions in India.
 Women were pushed towards unsafe abortions or surgical procedures due to delayed access to medical abortions.
 Public health advocates and doctors reported an increase in calls from women seeking help for abortions but being turned away from hospitals or facing delays, particularly affecting poorer women and those in rural areas.
 Kiran’s case was eventually resolved with the help of the Medical Support Group, a team of public health professionals who assisted her in finding a doctor for a safe abortion.
 This case highlights the urgent need for policy changes, such as allowing medical abortions via telemedicine and strengthening referral systems for abortion services, to ensure women’s reproductive health needs are met during crises (Rao, 2020).